-- 1. When $\alpha = 20$, increasing β from 0 to 18 significantly improves efficiency, while increasing β from 0 to 20 weakly improves efficiency. - 2.
-When $\alpha = 20$, increasing β from 18 to 20 has no significant effect on efficiency. - 3.
-When $\alpha = 20$, increasing β from 20 to 40 weakly improves efficiency. - 4.
-When $\beta = 0$, increasing α from 10 to 20 weakly improves efficiency. - 5.
-When $\beta = 20$, increasing α from 10 to 20 has no significant effect on efficiency.
+- (i) When α = 20, increasing β from 0 to 18 significantly improves efficiency, while increasing β from 0 to 20 weakly improves efficiency; - (ii) When $\alpha = 20$, increasing β from 18 to 20 has no significant effect on efficiency; - (iii) When $\alpha = 20$, increasing β from 20 to 40 weakly improves efficiency; - (iv) When $\beta = 0$, increasing α from 10 to 20 weakly improves efficiency; - (v) When $\beta = 20$, increasing α from 10 to 20 has no significant effect on efficiency.

-SUPPORT: Table 6 presents the efficiency measure for each session in each treatment in the last 20 rounds (top panel) and the change in efficiency between the first and last 20 rounds (bottom panel), the alternative hypotheses and the results of one-tailed permutation tests.
+SUPPORT: Table 5 presents the efficiency measure for each session in each treatment in the last 20 rounds, the alternative hypotheses, and the results of one-tailed permutation tests.

 Result 3 is largely consistent with Result 1, indicating that supermodular and near-supermodular mechanisms induce a significantly higher proportion of equilibrium play than mechanisms far from the supermodular threshold.
 The new finding is that increasing β from the threshold 20 to 40 weakly improves efficiency.
-We note that the efficiency change between the first and last 20 rounds is not significantly different across treatments.

-Second, the budget surplus at round t is the sum of the penalty terms, plus tax, minus subsidy in that round, i.e., $s(t) = (\alpha + \beta)(p_1(t) - p_2(t))^2 + p_2(t)x(t) - p_1(t)x(t)$.
+Second, the budget surplus at round t is the sum of the penalty terms, plus tax, minus subsidy in that round, i.e., $s(t) = (\alpha + \beta)(p_1(t) - \beta)(p_1(t))$ $(p_2(t))^2 + p_2(t)x(t) - p_1(t)x(t)$.
 Examining the session-level budget surplus across all rounds, we find the following results.
 First, 22 out of 27 sessions result in a budget surplus.
 This comes from a combination of our choice of parameters and the dynamics of play.
 Second, the only significant difference across treatments is that budget surpluses under $\alpha 20\beta 18$ and $\alpha 20\beta 20$ are significantly lower than those under $\alpha 20\beta 40$ (p-values = 0.029 and 0.024 respectively).
 This finding points to a potential cost of driving up the punishment parameter, β .
 In other words, before the system equilibrates, a high punishment parameter can worsen the budget imbalance problem inherent in the mechanism.

 Overall, Results 1 through 3 suggest the following observations regarding games with strategic complementarities.
 First, in terms of convergence level and speed, supermodular and near-supermodular games perform significantly better than those far under the threshold.
-Second, while there is no significant difference between supermodular and near-supermodular games in terms of convergence level, early performance differences may lead to supermodular treatments reaching lower convergence levels more quickly.
-Third, beyond the threshold, increasing β has no significant effect on either the level or the speed of convergence.
-Last, For a given β , increasing α has partial effects on convergence level, but no significant effect on convergence speed.
-To check the persistence of these experimental results in the long run, we use simulations in Section 6.
+Second, while there is no significant difference between supermodular and near-supermodular games in terms of convergence level, early performance differences may lead to supermodular treatments reaching certain convergence levels more quickly.
+Third, beyond the threshold, increasing β has no significant effect on either the level or the speed of convergence, but has the disadvantage of risking higher budget imbalance.
+Last, for a given β , increasing α has partial effects on convergence level, but no significant effect on convergence speed.
+To check the persistence of these experimental results in the long run, we use simulations in Section V.

-6 Simulation Results: Continued Dynamics
+V. Simulation Results: Continued Dynamics

 Our experiment examines the relationship between strategic complementarity and convergence to equilibrium.
 Learning theory predicts long-run convergence.
 Figures 1 and 2 show that convergence continues to improve in later rounds for several treatments, suggesting continued dynamics.
-Due to time, attention and resource constraints, it was not feasible to run the experiment for much longer than 60 rounds.
+Due to time, attention, and resource constraints, it was not feasible to run the experiment for much longer than 60 rounds.
 Therefore, we rely on simulations to study continued convergence beyond 60 rounds.